ghik/recons/README.md

 > [!WARNING]
 > Depending on the exact way your application is launched, you may not be able to rely on
 > the `java.class.path` system property - it may be unset or set to an incorrect value (for the
 > REPL server needs).
-You may need another way to determine the classpath.
+You may need another way of determining the classpath.

 ### Launching the server